 The day I knew I had to get it together was at a friend’s baby shower 5 months ago.
 I arrived and a 3-year-old ran up and rubbed my belly, she thought I was the Mom-to-Be.
 OMG I was mortified, but to be honest I’m so thankful for that kid because I finally decided that I have no option but to lose weight.

 I met with 2 surgeons, and decided to begin the process of getting the Gastric Sleeve, which would end up being the hardest thing I’ve ever done.
-The process was long and a lot of work just to qualify for the surgery, a quick fix it wasn’t.
-I was empowered.
+The process was long and a lot of work just to qualify for the surgery, it wasn’t a quick fix.
+Bariatric Surgery empowered me and gave me my health back.